Formal expansions in stochastic model for wave turbulence 2: method of diagram decomposition (complete version): Feynman diagrams and formula for expectations

 Let $\gF(\gD)$ be the set of all Feynman diagrams, which may be obtained from $\gD$ using different partitions of the set of leaves to pairs.
 We define \be\lbl{gF-def} \gF_{m,n}=\bigcup_{\gD\in\gD_m\times\ov\gD_n} \gF(\gD). \ee This is the set of all Feynman diagrams corresponding to the product $a^{(m)}_s \bar a^{(n)}_s$.
-By construction, the set of vertices of any Feynman diagram $\gF$ is partitioned into pairs of adjacent vertices $(c_i,\bar c_j)$.
+By construction, the set of vertices of any Feynman diagram $\gF\in \gF_{m,n}$ is partitioned into pairs of adjacent vertices $(c_i,\bar c_j)$.
 Each pair has either the form $(c^{(p)}_i,\bar w_j)$ or $(w_i,\bar c^{(p)}_j)$, where $p\geq 1$, or the form $(c_i^{(0)},\bar c_j^{(0)})$.
 Moreover, adjacent vertices never belong to the same block.
-To any $\gD\in\gD_m\times\ov\gD_n$ the construction above corresponds many diagrams $\gF$, but the inverse mapping \be\lbl{D_FF} \gF_{m,n} \to \gD_m\times\ov\gD_n, \quad \gF \mapsto \gD_\gF, \ee is well defined: the diagram $\gD_\gF$ is obtained from $\gF$ by erasing the edges that couple its leaves.
+To any $\gD\in\gD_m\times\ov\gD_n$ the construction above corresponds many diagrams $\gF\in \gF_{m,n}$, but the inverse mapping \be\lbl{D_FF} \gF_{m,n} \to \gD_m\times\ov\gD_n, \quad \gF \mapsto \gD_\gF, \ee is well defined: the diagram $\gD_\gF$ is obtained from $\gF$ by erasing the edges that couple its leaves.

-In fact, by assuming that in Feynman diagrams there are no coupled leaves that belong to the same block, we have excluded only a part of vanishing Wick pairings.
+In fact, by demanding that in Feynman diagrams coupled leaves never belong to the same block, we have excluded only a part of vanishing Wick pairings.
 To exclude the remaining part, in Section~\ref{s:ch_of_c} we will replace the set $\gF_{m,n}$ of Feynman diagrams by a smaller set $\gF^{\,true}_{m,n} \subset \gF_{m,n}$.
-For the Wick pairings corresponding to the diagrams $\gF\notin\gF^{\,true}_{m,n}$ the assumption $\{s_1,s_2\}\ne\{s_3,s\}$ from \eqref{def_del} is again violated in \eqref{de'==1}, but in a less trivial way (see Proposition~\ref{l:Az}).
+For the Wick pairings corresponding to diagrams $\gF\notin\gF^{\,true}_{m,n}$ the assumption $\{s_1,s_2\}\ne\{s_3,s\}$, following from \eqref{def_del}, again is violated due to \eqref{de'==1}, but in a less trivial way (see Proposition~\ref{l:Az}).